yusufklncc/Hackintosh-for-All-Computers/guide/index.md

 It does not claim to know hardware it has no data for. `unknown` next to a device means no table here says anything about that device, not that it fails.

-It does not redistribute anything of Apple's.
-The recovery download comes from Apple, over Apple's own protocol, using the tool OpenCore ships for it.
+It does not redistribute Apple's software.
+No installer, no BaseSystem, no
+image: the recovery download comes from Apple, over Apple's own protocol, using the tool OpenCore ships for it.
+The macOS release icons in the Recovery pane are Apple's, and are there to identify which release a tile stands for.

 !!! question "Something went wrong"
     Open an issue with what you have and what happened.
 The **Report** pane